-My family really enjoyed this recipe.
+My family really enjoys this recipe.
 In fact, I wanted to freeze some to give to our oldest daughter in college, but it never made it that far.
 We just kept picking on it for days!
-I just love recipes that don’t contain a lot of ingredients and still pack one heck of a flavorful punch. ~Enjoy!
+This is also another one of those recipes that we make often because they don’t contain a lot of ingredients and still pack one heck of a flavorful punch. ~Enjoy!

-- 10 Medium Russet Potatoes, peeled and sliced into 1/2" thick slices
+- 10 medium russet potatoes (peeled and sliced into 1/2-inch thick slices)

 - Preheat oven to 425 degrees F.

 - Cut the sausage links into thirds and add remaining ingredients to a large bowl.
 Mix well.

 - Place mixture onto a baking sheet (line with foil for easy cleanup) and bake for 45-50 minutes turning after 30 minutes until sausage and potatoes are cooked through.

 SHOP MORE RELATED PRODUCTS IN MY AMAZON STOREFRONT!